2019 Bathurst 1000: Top Ten Shootout

 The field went out in reverse order from qualifying, with De Pasquale setting the benchmark of 2:04.3.
 Mark Winterbottom went out next, with lock-ups at the Cutting and Forrest's Elbow leaving him six-tenths down on the Erebus driver.
-Cameron Waters moved to provisional pole with the first sub 2:04 of the session despite a moment at Sulman Park, before Jamie Whincup's attempt left him 0.03sec shy of the #6.
+Cam Waters moved to provisional pole with the first sub 2:04 of the session despite a moment at Sulman Park, before Jamie Whincup's attempt left him 0.03sec shy of the #6.
 The Brad Jones Racing pair did not challenge the top order, surpassing only Winterbottom with Percat ahead of Slade.
 Will Davison dropped in behind Whincup having felt he did not maximise his run, and Van Gisbergen dropped between the pair.
 Chaz Mostert, the penultimate runner, bettered Waters' time by a tenth – but McLaughlin proved unbeatable, beating Mostert's benchmark by four-tenths to claim his second pole position at the Bathurst 1000, and fifteenth of the 2019 championship.